Need help filing a paternity lawsuit in Pinellas County?

-Paternity : Parental Responsibility And Timesharing
+Paternity: Parental Responsibility and Timesharing

 The decision to file a paternity action against another parent can be a difficult one.
 What can be even more difficult is filing the proper documentation and asserting the proper legal grounds so that the judge can grant your requests.
 Family law can be very fact-intensive and it is important to communicate the factual circumstances in a clear and organized way so that the judge can make the best ruling possible given the factual circumstances.
-For those reasons, retaining the right attorney is vital.
+For those reasons, retaining the right paternity attorney is vital.

 If you choose to retain our law firm, we will ensure that we allege all of your wishes in accordance with the law when it comes to your paternity action.
 There are several aspects of a paternity action that must be resolved.
 Before anything else can be determined, paternity must first be established.
-Either parent can elect that the other parent take a DNA test to determine whether the Father is the natural Father of the child.
+Either parent can elect that the other parent takes a DNA test to determine whether the Father is the natural Father of the child.
 Otherwise, paternity can be acknowledged.
 The next step that must be determined is parental responsibility.
 The parent who has parental responsibility would have the decision making power to make the major decisions in regards to the child’s education, medical care, etc. Timesharing is also determined in a paternity action and is established according to the standard of the best interest of the child.
 There are numerous factors outlined in the Florida Statutes that judges utilize to determine a timesharing or custody schedule.
-Child support is determined by four major factors including income of both the parents, the expenses of daycare, and health insurance.
+Child support is determined by four major factors including the income of both the parents, the expenses of daycare, and health insurance.
 Other factors that may influence child support is the amount of timesharing that both parties share with the minor child and other child support orders for other children.